$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Wreath products of HCS groups where A wr B where B is infinite

 \subsection{Centralizers in wreath products with abelian base group}

-In this subsection we introduce new notation that will allow us to simplify the statement of Lemma \ref{lemma:centralizers_abelian_base} and, as a byproduct, we give full characterization of centralizers in wreath products with abelian base group. \begin{definition} Let $A$ and $B$ be groups such that $A$ is abelian.
-Given elements $f \in A^B$ and $b \in B$, we define $C^+_B(f,b) \subseteq B$ as
+In this subsection, we introduce new notation that will allow us to simplify the statement of Lemma~\ref{lemma:centralizers_abelian_base} and, as a byproduct, we give a full characterization of centralizers in wreath products with abelian base group.